 Company meetings are not required for an Irish company

 A private limited company has a minimum of one shareholder, normally referred to as members, with a maximum of fifty.
 Records of all shareholders must be set to the Government Registry.
 Shareholders may be corporate bodies and does not need to hold company meetings.
 If meetings are held they can be held anywhere in the world.

 A Company cannot sell its shares or raise funds from the public and must engage in some form of business activities within Ireland

 Powers of the Company

 A Company has all the same powers as a natural person.
 A company has a legal existence that is separate from its members and directors.
-All person affiliated to the company are protected with a limited liability, that is, their liability is limited to the assets invested within the company and are not liable to any debts incurred by the company.
+All persons affiliated to the company are protected with limited liability, that is, their liability is limited to the assets invested within the company and are not liable to any debts incurred by the company.